What to Know About Getting an Affordable, Quality Dental Crown in Mexico

 How Much Do Crowns Cost, and How Much Can I Save with Beyond Borders Dental?

 The cost for a dental crown can vary widely — factors such as local competition in your city or even where you live in the U.S. Crowns usually cost $1000 to $1500 per crown.
-The price in our offices, start at $425 for a porcelain fused to metal (PFM) — a savings of over $1000 per crown in some cases.
+However, prices start at $425 for a porcelain fused to metal (PFM) — a savings of over $1000 per crown in some cases.
 And, our approved dental offices use the same materials as are used in the U.S. For a more detailed breakdown of cost savings, visit our “How Much Can I Save?” page.

 Problems that Can Arise with Dental Crowns